 At the NFWI Annual Meeting in June 2018, delegates were clear that action must be taken to improve the way we view mental health.
 The WI’s Make Time for Mental Health campaign aims to tackle the stigma associated with mental health problems and asks for better support for those who need it.
 It calls on WI members to recognise the importance of parity between mental and physical health and take action to make it is as acceptable to talk about mental health as it is about physical health.

-On World Mental Health Day (10 October) we launched a postcard action to encourage healthcare professionals to ask people about their mental and physical health.
+We have launched a postcard action to encourage healthcare professionals to ask people about their mental and physical health.

 This is based on research that suggests people with mental health needs often feel a lack of attention has been paid to their physical health, while others with physical health needs report the opposite effect.